luiza-omena/cinevul/README.md

 - Login with token-based authentication (with intentionally introduced flaws)
 - Listing of movies currently showing
 - Ticket purchase (full or half-price)
-- Receipt upload for half-price (with reflected XSS vulnerability)
 - Order history with filtering and pagination
 - Password recovery via security questions